SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Results

 \subsection{Monitoring corrupted streams}

 \textbf{Protocol.} We construct unlabeled streams by concatenating ID segments, CID segments (severities 1--5 from MNIST-C/CIFAR-10-C/TinyImageNet-C or our SpeechCmd-C generator), and short OOD bursts.
 Ground-truth \emph{events} are labeled offline when a sliding-window accuracy (window $m{=}100$) falls below an ID band estimated from a separate held-out ID run ($\mu_{\text{ID}}-3\sigma_{\text{ID}}$).
 Thresholds for each method are fixed on a development stream to maximize the F1 score and then held constant for evaluation.
-We report AUPRC and median detection delay (frames) at that single threshold.

 \textbf{Findings.} SNAP-UQ yields the best average AUPRC and shortest delays on \textbf{MNIST-C} and \textbf{SpeechCmd-C} (Table~\ref{tab:accdrop-table}), and its AUPRC grows fastest with severity on \textbf{CIFAR-10-C} (Fig.~\ref{fig:accdrop-severity}).
 Qualitatively, depth-wise surprisal reacts earlier than softmax entropy as distortions accumulate, reducing late alarms.
 False positives on clean ID segments remain low at matched recall (Appx~\ref{app:metrics}).